 The one major restriction in Virginia is that betting on collegiate sporting events featuring in-state teams is prohibited.
 With no professional sports teams actually in the state, some of these colleges and universities have built up a large following of fans and sports bettors.

 Betting on college basketball and football is allowed, as long as a Virginia team is not playing in that game.
 These two sports are both extremely popular and should help bring in revenue and handle as well.

-VA Sports Betting Regulations
+Virginia Sports Betting Regulations